Drifting is like the figure skating of motorsports. It requires serious skills, style, and most importantly, the right car.

 The term “hidden gem” is a great way to describe the SC300 because it’s basically a Supra wearing a tuxedo.

-So if you’ve always wanted to own an MK4 Supra but couldn’t afford it because of the enormous drift tax, this is your chance.
+So if you’ve always wanted to own an MK4 Supra but can’t afford it because of the enormous drift tax, this is your chance.
 Keep it low-key though.

 Both the Supra and SC300 were built on a similar platform and share a long list of parts.
 This means that it can benefit from the aftermarket support that the Supra gets.
 Parts are cheap and plentiful — an ideal scenario for a drift car.

-If you’re already good at drifting and want a comfortable, period-correct car that you can drive to the track and also to the club, this one is worth looking at.
+If you’re already experienced drifting and want a comfortable, period-correct car that you can drive to the track and also to the club, this one is worth looking at.